stanislaw/notes_on_software_engineering/README.md

 Recognizing these limitations is essential.
 An architect, safety analyst, or engineer who understands the inherent constraints of models is better equipped to request or create additional representations when needed.
-Without the right models—or in the presence of misleading ones—analysis, design, and decision-making can suffer.
+Without the right models-or in the presence of misleading ones-analysis, design, and decision-making can suffer.

 ### Pseudocode as a Modeling Tool